Chicago, Rock Island and Pacific Railroad: Reestablishment

-In 2017, thirty-seven years after the Rock Island folded, a new startup company that owns the rights to the Chicago, Rock Island and Pacific name began operating in the southern United States.
+In 2017, thirty-seven years after the Rock Island folded, a new startup company that claims to own the rights to the Chicago, Rock Island and Pacific name began operating in the southern United States.
 The new Chicago, Rock Island and Pacific Railroad LLC is primarily a shortline holding company, while also providing numerous other railroad services, such as switching, railroad management, railcar fleet management, railcar storage, and locomotive maintenance.
 The company acquired their first railroad in early 2019 with the acquisition of the Mississippi Delta Railroad.
 The company rosters eight locomotives.
+None of the locomotives or trackage belonged to the historic Rock Island.

 Company officers

 Presidents of the Rock Island Railroad included: